abubnys/patch_clamp_analysis/README.md

 ```
 page of worksheet?
 ```
-If the identified experimental type is epsc, the program will plot the spontaneous activity and then prompt the user to alter the y range if necessary
+If the identified experimental type is epsc, the program will plot the spontaneous activity and then prompt the user to alter the y range if necessary:

-![initial epsc plot] (/readme_screenshots/epsc1.png)
+![initial epsc plot] (/epsc1.png)